Azure-Samples/Machine-Learning-Operationalization/documentation/operationalization-overview.md

 Depending on your business needs, you can deploy your service in one of two processing modes:

-* Realtime: Provides a web service that you call asynchronously to score data on an as needed basis.
+* Realtime: Provides a web service that you call synchronously to score data on an as needed basis.
-* Batch: Provides a web service that you call synchronously to score a batch of data records.
+* Batch: Provides a web service that you call asynchronously to score a batch of data records.

 ### Environment configuration

-Before you can operationalize your model, you must configure the MLO environment.
+Before you can operationalize your model, you must configure your environment.

-To configure the machine learning operationalization environment, you must have access to an Azure subscription where you have sufficient permissions to create Azure assets.
+To configure the machine learning operationalization environment (the environment), you must have access to an Azure subscription where you have sufficient permissions (e.g. Contributor or Admin access) to create Azure assets.

 The default environment configuration only supports local deployments.
 Optionally, you can configure the environment to support cluster deployments.
 Requirements to run in local mode are: